Yuto-Takeda/VRBO_review_analysis/README.md

 ## **LDA model**
-Furthermore, I built an LDA model using the reviews labeled as negative from the low-rated properties to determine the topics that these reviews are comprised of
+Furthermore, I built an LDA model using the reviews labeled as negative from the low-rated properties to determine the topics that these reviews are comprised of.
+It might be hard to label the name for each topic.
+However, we can describe in topic number 0, there are “dirty”, “services”, “room” which represent this topic.
+Moreover, in topic number 1, there are “dirty”, “property”, “hot”.
+Furthermore, in topic 3, there are "door", "lock", "never".

+From these topics, it might be possible to interpret that rooms and properties are dirty, or broken and these facts might lead to the negative reviews.

 #### The word cloud of the data used in the LDA model